pdmosses/metaborg.github.io/docs/references/pipelines/expressions.md

 It is an error if the least upper bound of the two branches is [the top type](../types#top).
 The condition and branches are evaluated in their own scope, so value declarations in an if-else expression are not visible after the expression.

-???+ example
-    Some examples of least upper bound for the branches.
+??? example "Some examples of the least upper bound of different types"
     ```
     val cat1: Cat = getCat(1);
     val cat2: Cat = getCat(2);